General Court-Martial Defense Lawyer

 - Reduction in pay grade

+If there is a conviction for a sex offense, there will be mandatory sex offender registration, likely for life.
 With a perspective of the serious situation at hand, it is important to have an experienced fighter by your side to protect your rights.
-Do not attempt to handle this process on your own.
+Do not attempt to handle this process without a highly experienced defense counsel who has represented military members in many hundreds of court-martials.
 From the moment you become aware that you are the subject of an investigation, begin building a solid case with the assistance of our firm’s military criminal defense lawyer.

 Fight Your Charges Today – Call (888) 490-0876

-Without a powerful defense at your side, you will be that much closer to suffering the harsh penalties associated with a felony conviction.
+Without a powerful defense at your side, you will be that much closer to suffering the harsh penalties associated with the military’s most serious court-martial.
 In addition to the loss of your freedom, if convicted, your military career will also end.
 With the high conviction rate in the military justice system, you must ensure that you are fully protected by a team that is committed to the protection of your rights.

 Contact McCormack & McCormack today to get started!